LIBERI LUDI

 Latin for "children's games"

-An international non-profit supporting children through play, storytelling, and animation.
+An international non-profit supporting children in migration through play, storytelling, and animation

 Every child carries an artist within.